Phosphite ester: Reactions

 This reaction underpins the commercial use of some phosphite esters as stabilizers in polymers.

 Alkyl phosphite esters are used in the Perkow reaction for the formation of vinyl phosphonates, and in the Michaelis–Arbuzov reaction to form phosphonates.
 Aryl phosphite esters may not undergo these reactions and hence are commonly used as stabilizers in halogen-bearing polymers such as PVC.

 Phosphite esters may be used as reducing agents in more specialised cases.
-For example, triethylphosphite is known to reduce certain hydroperoxides to alcohols formed by autoxidation (scheme).
+For example, triethylphosphite is known to reduce certain hydroperoxides to alcohols formed by autoxidation:

 In this process the phosphite is converted to a phosphate ester.
 This reaction type is also utilized in the Wender Taxol total synthesis.

+As strong nucleophiles, phosphite esters add to aldehydes in the Abramov reaction.

 Homogeneous catalysis

 Phosphite esters are Lewis bases and hence can form coordination complexes with various metal ions.
 Representative phosphite ligands include trimethylphosphite ((MeO)3P), triethylphosphite ((EtO)3P), trimethylolpropane phosphite, and triphenylphosphite ((PhO)3P).
 Phosphites exhibit a smaller ligand cone angles than the structurally related phosphine ligand family.
 Phosphite ligands are components of industrial catalysts for hydroformylation and hydrocyanation.